Neeraj224/design/README.md

 # Really Bad Design

-Welcome to **Really Bad Design** - my chaotic playground for learning everything from high to low-level network-based design and microservices.
+Welcome to **Really Bad Design** - a repo for learning everything, from high to low-level network-based design and microservices.

 > **Disclaimer:** This repo is intentionally bad because it’s experimental.
 That’s the point.